Skip to content

 • The “Enterprise” Whimsy: Success depends on treating the whimsical theme with enterprise-grade technical rigor.

-• Scale over Theme: Success hinges on demonstrating that the solution can handle the extreme seasonal peak load of “Box Day” (Christmas).
+• Scale over Theme: Success depends on demonstrating that the solution can handle the extreme seasonal peak load of “Box Day” (Christmas).

 Additional Notes